pguse/Introduction-to-Python/accumulators-part-2.md

 $$

-Repeating this process will result in closer and closer approximations to $$ \sqrt N $$.
+Repeating this process  \(feeding the new value of R back into the formula as the value R on the right-hand side\) will result in closer and closer approximations to $$ \sqrt N $$.

 Write a function called **babylonSqrt\(x, accuracy\)** that takes in a value **x **to take the square root of and the desired accuracy of the answer, and outputs the square root of **N **calculated by the Babylon method of square roots.